-What’s interesting is that this festival is commemorated by the people as a way to connect to the divine within.
-The artsy and classical performances by the artists do make the whole atmosphere light up with grace, happiness and all things good.
-So, if you are up for something really cool then immerse yourself in this interesting combination of music and dance; let yourself soak up in the blissful ecstasy of these great performances and talent showcased by the immensely brilliant performers.
+Held at various places in Chennai, the Chennai Dance and Music Festival is an ultimate blend of cultural and traditional diversity.
+For all art lovers, this is something that cannot be missed out upon at any cost.
+As it falls in the month of Margazhi as per the Tamil Calendar, this was also the reason it was earlier known as the Margazhi Festival.
+Interestingly, this festival is commemorated by the people as a way to connect to the divine within.
+The artsy and classical performances by the artists do make the whole atmosphere light up with grace, happiness, and all things good.
+So, if you are up for something cool, then immerse yourself in this interesting combination of music and dance; let yourself soak up in the blissful ecstasy of these great performances and talent showcased by the immensely brilliant performers.

 The Chennai Music and Dance Festival don’t fail to create an impressive crescendo of music, light, and happiness for the audiences.
 Dancers, vocalists, and all kinds of musicians and artists come together to make this whole affair of art an unforgettable experience.
 Talking about the music, it ranges from Tamil, Telugu, and several other regional languages.

 As this festival goes on for about a whole month, these performances can be witnessed at several places locally.
 Normally more than 300 concerts happen wherein all kinds of senior and junior artists collaborate to deliver some of the most iconic performances spreading their charm.

 Places to Visit When Attending Chennai Dance and Music Festival

 Chennai has some amazing places of interest, attracting tourists from all over the world.
 The city is featured in Lonely Planet’s top ten cities to visit.